reidmain/FDKeychain/README.md

 Over the span of three projects I refined my class until I created what we have here: the FDKeychain.
 This is a static class that has three simple methods: save, load, delete.
 You can take any object that conforms to the NSCoding protocol and save it to the keychain.
 That key can then be used to load or delete that object from the keychain.

 If you're not familar with the keychain it is a simple password management system that is not application specific.
-It is a iOS wide system which gives it two major benefits:
+It is built into the operating system which gives it two major benefits:

 1. Anything you save to the keychain persists through application deletion.
 This is incredibly useful for generating a Universally Unique Identifier (UUID) which you can then save to the keychain so that even if an application is deleted you can still tell that the user has used your application before.
 You can also uniquely track a user's multiple devices which is especially important now that Apple has depreciated `[UIDevice +uniqueIdentifier]`.
 2. Any applications that share the same App Id can share access groups in the keychain.
 By default an application has access to the access group which matches its application identifier (e.g. XXXXXXXXXX.com.1414degrees.keychain).
 If you give your target an Entitlements file you can specify your keychain access groups and if two appplications reference the same access group, they share items.

 # Installation
-There are three ways to use the FDKeychain project.
+There are three supported ways to use FDKeychain.
 All three methods assume your Xcode project is using modules.
 If it is not then you will most likely need to link Security.framework in the build phase of your target.

-## 1. Use the static library project
+## 1. Use subprojects
-1. Add the "FDKeychain Static Library" project to your workspace or as a sub-project.
+1. Add the "FDKeychain" project as a subproject or add it to your workspace.
-2. Add FDKeychain to the "Target Dependencies" section.
+2. Add "FDKeychain (iOS/Mac)" to the "Target Dependencies" section.
-3. Finally add FDKeychain to the "Link Binary With Libraries" section.
+3. Finally add "FDKeychain (iOS/Mac)" to the "Link Binary With Libraries" section.

 ## 2. Copy source code files
 Copy the following files into your project: